AditiRai17/AWS-AI-ML-/README.md

 ### Sets : mutable unordered collections of unique elements.

    - One application of a set is to quickly remove duplicates from a list.
+   - can modify the elements in a set with methods like add and pop.
+   - can't index and slice elements like a list; there is no sequence of positions to index with!
+   - only contains unique elements.
+   - defined with curly braces, {}
+   - set_example = {element1, element2, element3}
+   - empty set of curly braces like this: a = {}

          numbers = [1, 2, 6, 3, 1, 1, 6]
          unique_nums = set(numbers)